RombhusCode/KASPERv1/README.md

 # KASPERv1
-KASPER or 'Kali-Spotify-Player-Etcetera' is an MP3 player with local playback+Spotify connect on a Raspberry pi 2W
+KASPER is an MP3 player with local playback+Spotify connect on a Raspberry pi 2W

 ### Features
 - Local MP3 playback